AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * key feature 1

-* Support for Microsoft SQL Server 2019 in [!DNL Experience Manager Forms].

 * The built-in repository (Apache Jackrabbit Oak) is updated to version [TBD].

 For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.8.0, see [What is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8](new-features-latest-service-pack.md).